Working Papers

 Distinguished Paper Award—Nonmarket Strategy Track, STR Division, AOM 2024

-Under what conditions can voluntary self-regulatory institutions address corruption in weak governance contexts?
-Prevailing wisdom suggests that, absent rigorous enforcement, such initiatives may merely generate symbolic gestures.
+• Can voluntary self-regulatory institutions address corruption in weak institutional environments?
+Prevailing wisdom suggests that absent rigorous enforcement, such initiatives may merely generate symbolic gestures.
 We revisit this conclusion by examining the Extractive Industries Transparency Initiative (EITI)—a multi-stakeholder effort designed to deter corruption in resource-rich countries.
 Linking annual firm-level EITI membership with Afrobarometer survey data and satellite-based measures of local economic activity, we find lower perceptions of corruption, greater civic engagement, and increased economic development near the oil and gas operations of firms after they become EITI members.
-Furthermore, we show that voluntary transparency commitments can deliver an impact on economic outcomes comparable to subsequent mandatory disclosure rules.
-We argue that, in these weak governance environments, external pressure from civil society and global NGOs can partly substitute for formal legal enforcement, inducing genuine adherence to self-imposed transparency standards, which in turn, meaningfully improve governance and development outcomes.
+We argue that, in these weak institutional environments, external pressure from civil society and global NGOs can partly substitute for formal legal enforcement, inducing genuine adherence to self-imposed transparency standards, which in turn, meaningfully improve governance and development outcomes.

 6. Tang, Shirley, Xina Li, Felix Poege (2025) “ Directed Technical Change with Information Disclosure”